Blog

 Has grocery shopping ever been a mildly traumatic experience for you?
 It certainly has for me.
 Nothing quite matches the feeling of entering the breakfast aisle with a very specific ask: grab this kind of cereal, only to find an assortment of ten different sub-kinds that seem to fit your criteria - each offering something just different enough to make you wonder if purchasing it will have you making the trek back to the store in twenty minutes.

 Selecting an LLM often feels like a high-stakes version of the same game.
-Select a model, utilize expensive resources tuning it, spend precious hours testing it, only to find that I didn't take enough time to read the ingredients and I accidently brought home the cereal with nuts.
+Select a model, utilize expensive resources tuning it, spend precious hours testing it, only to find that I didn't take enough time to read the ingredients and I accidentally brought home the cereal with nuts.
 Only this time, rather than a short drive to the grocery store you're left with starting from square one with disillusioned colleagues and/or customers and a drooping confidence that you'll know what to look for next time.

 We all see the transformative impact LLMs are having across a variety of industries, but how do we take the plunge into this exciting space while mitigating the risks that come with it?
 How can we determine which of the dozens of available options are the right fit?
 How do we ensure that we're getting the output from my model that we expect?
 How do we know that the chatbot we build won't rage at my customer, or make promises to them we can't keep?